best places to live in Fort Myers Florida

 What are the safest neighborhoods in Fort Myers?

 Gated communities like Verandah, Pelican Preserve, Fiddlesticks, and Renaissance tend to have the lowest crime exposure because of controlled access.
 Gateway and Whiskey Creek are considered safe family neighborhoods without a gate.
-Downtown Fort Myers has improved significantly but still has pockets that vary block by block.

 Is Fort Myers or Cape Coral better for families?